xcart/xcart-docs/_pages/kb_en/general_setup/setting_up_seo-friendly_urls.md

 ## Introduction

-This article aims to help merchants set up X-Cart to use SEO-friendly URLs for product and categories, instead of default ones with GET parameters (e.g. `cart.php?target=category&category_id=2`)
+This article aims to help merchants to set up X-Cart to use SEO-friendly URLs for products and categories instead of the default ones with GET parameters (like `cart.php?target=category&category_id=2`).

 ## Table of Contents